Laelapa/PlateOps/README.md

 In its final version it will enable users to manage their pantry/inventory, track their nutritional intake, and receive recipe suggestions.
 It will recommend recipes based on the users' food stocks, their macronutrient goals for the day, and ingredient expiration dates & open packaging, minimizing food spoilage and waste.

 ---
+Whenever I come across anything interesting during the development process I write about it in my [blog](https://laelapa.dev/blog).
+- https://laelapa.dev/blog/001-the-three-value-problem--a-journey-from-json-to-go-pointers-to-postgres-native-types : Here you can read about how I tried to overcome some patterns that emerged in my code when I tried to add partial updates via PATCH.

+---

 ### Table of Contents